internalfx/rethinkdbfs-spec/rethinkdbfs-spec.md

   avoiding round power-of-two chunk sizes is recommended.

 Why can’t I alter documents once they are in the system?
-  GridFS works with documents stored in multiple collections within MongoDB.
-Because there is currently no way to atomically perform operations across collections in MongoDB, there is no way to alter stored files in a way that prevents race conditions between GridFS clients.
-Updating GridFS stored files without that server functionality would involve a data model that could support this type of concurrency, and changing the GridFS data model is outside of the scope of this spec.
+  RethinkDBFS works with documents stored in multiple collections within MongoDB.
+Because there is currently no way to atomically perform operations across collections in MongoDB, there is no way to alter stored files in a way that prevents race conditions between RethinkDBFS clients.
+Updating RethinkDBFS stored files without that server functionality would involve a data model that could support this type of concurrency, and changing the RethinkDBFS data model is outside of the scope of this spec.

 Why provide a ‘rename’ method?
-  By providing users with a reasonable alternative for renaming a file, we can discourage users from writing directly to the files collections under GridFS.
+  By providing users with a reasonable alternative for renaming a file, we can discourage users from writing directly to the files collections under RethinkDBFS.
 With this approach we can prevent critical files collection documents fields from being mistakenly altered.

 Why is there no way to perform arbitrary updates on the files collection?